micmejia/bible-dump/AMPC/Matthew/Matt 15.md

-And He said, Are you also even yet dull _and_ ignorant [without understanding and [^c]unable to put things together]?
+And He said, Are you also even yet dull _and_ ignorant [without understanding and unable to put things together]?